Hello Planning Mashers!

-This month seems to be very busy and I love how she manages to fit it all in, even when there are many things happening on one day.
+This month seems to be very busy, and I love how she manages to fit it all in, even when there are many things happening in one day.

 I had to include this one because of how cute the illustrations are here.

 The calendar is not straight, so it might be a bit confusing, but I kind of like it, I think it makes it look very whimsy.